Loading...

 Portion Control

-Limit the quantity of banana or poha you consume.
-Smaller portions can reduce the impact on blood sugar levels.
+Limit the quantity of banana or poha you consume at one sitting.
+Smaller portions can prevent a large spike in blood sugar.

 healthspan-mbl